iverleigh/payment-initiation/README.md

 # payment-initiation
 Natural Language Processing model implemented through a Google Chrome browser extension that extracts required data from unstructured text and submits a request to a banking API for a payment transfer.
+Read published article here: https://medium.com/finastra-fintechs-devs/a-practical-proof-of-concept-using-natural-language-processing-to-parse-unstructured-text-62fa94852708

 - Run payment-nlp-flask
     1. create conda environment from the environment.yml file